The Unexpected Causes Of Your Constipation

 Stress and the Gut-Brain Axis (GBA)

 The gut is closely connected to the brain.
-The two communicate constantly via bidirectional biochemical pathways.
-This communication network includes the central nervous system (CNS), both brain and spinal cord, the autonomic nervous system (ANS), which includes the parasympathetic and sympathetic arms, the enteric nervous system (ENS), the hypothalamic pituitary adrenal (HPA) axis (the stress response), the vagus nerve, and the gut microbiome.
+The two communicate constantly via bidirectional biochemical pathways6.
+This communication network includes the central nervous system (CNS), both brain and spinal cord, the autonomic nervous system (ANS), which includes the parasympathetic and sympathetic arms, the enteric nervous system (ENS), the hypothalamic pituitary adrenal (HPA) axis (the stress response), the vagus nerve6, and the gut microbiome.

 Stress is a broad term that can be acute or chronic and generally means a threat to our homeostasis.
 Stress can disrupt the health of our gut by altering gut motility, gastric secretion, intestinal quality, permeability, visceral sensitivity, and mucosal blood flow.